judka-uriel/uriel-book/uriel_en.md

 not rabbis display chesed not because they follow all Orthodox stringencies, but only because this quality is inherent in most Jews.

-Just as all Jews, even Orthodox rabbis are courteous and benevolent.
+Even all Orthodox rabbis are courteous, benevolent and well-meaning.
 Yet for some reason they decided that they must make an effort to display an uncharacteristic and unmotivated cruelty, though neither the Torah nor even tradition demands it — even Halakhah does not compel one to be heartless,